-- Why is this right being restricted? - Is this for the good of the participant? - Has the proper authorization been obtained? - What can I do to ensure that this person has as much control over their own life as possible? - Are there other strategies that the team can try rather than restricting this person's rights?
+- What health or safety need has the team identified? - What evidence proves that this is a need? (for example, critical incidents, what about a medical condition constitutes a need restriction) - How is this restriction going to help meet that need? - Is this for the good of the participant? - Has the proper authorization been obtained? - What can I do to ensure that this person has as much control over their own life as possible? - Are there other strategies that the team can try rather than restricting this person's rights? - What information is the team expecting providers to collect to show whether or not the restriction is working? - What can the team do to ensure the end goal is full restoration of the participant's rights?